koenrane/KR-new-site/content/open-category-classification.md

 where $R$ is the radius of the ball and $\Gamma$ is the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function).

-For high-dimensional volumes, the overwhelming majority of points in the $p$\-ball are located in the very outer shell.
+For high-dimensional volumes, the overwhelming majority of points in the $p$\-ball are located in the outer shell.
 How do we know this?
-For $N$ points uniformly distributed in a $p$\-dimensional unit ball (a ball with $R=1)$, the median distance from the closest data point to the origin is defined as
+For $N$ points uniformly distributed in a $p$\-dimensional unit ball (a ball with $R=1$), the median distance from the closest data point to the origin is defined as

 $$
 d(p,N)=\left(1-\frac{1}{2}^\frac{1}{N}\right)^\frac{1}{p}.